JohnSundell/Require/README.md

 # Require

-Easily require an `Optional` value to be non-`nil`, and crash gracefully if that's false.
+Require lets you easily require `Optional` values to be non-`nil`, or crash gracefully.

 Sometimes you have optional values in your code that are not really optional, and will cause your application to enter an undefined state if `nil`.
 Require makes it easy to avoid such states, by